Rank Optimization for MIMO Channel with RIS: Simulation and Measurement: Optimization Method

 \subsubsection{Obtaining the optimal offspring configuration}

 After applying each newly generated offspring configuration to the RIS, we can calculate the corresponding effective rank of the MIMO channel $\mathbf{H}$.
 The optimal offspring configuration, denoted as $\pmb{\phi}_{\mathrm{mca}}$, is determined as the one with the highest effective rank among the set $\varPsi_{\mathrm{son}}$.
 The whole process of the MCA is summarized in Algorithm \ref{ag2}.
+Regarding the complexity analysis of MCA, the time complexity is mainly determined by the time needed to explore the required RIS configurations.
+As outlined in Algorithm \ref{ag2}, MCA demonstrates a time complexity of $\mathcal{O}(T+2^{N_{\mathrm{new}}})$, directly linked to both the number of initially generated random configurations (i.e., $T$) and the number of unit configurations involved in cross-swapping (i.e., $N_{\mathrm{new}}$).
+The introduction of this method is primarily aimed at facilitating subsequent experimental measurement.